 Technographic Customer Segmentation

 Segmenting an audience by device usage is beneficial for online direct-to-consumer companies.
 It helps to identify which gadgets people use to access your store so that you can optimise the layout for a more captivating experience.
-For example, suppose you know most of your clientele use their tablets or mobiles to browse your store.
-In that case, you can introduce Augmented Reality (AR) to let them virtually try on or test products with their smart devices.
+For example, suppose you know most of your clientele use mobile devices to browse your store.
+In that case, you might pay special attention to optimising the mobile experience.
+Or you might introduce Augmented Reality (AR) to let them virtually try on or test products with their smart devices.
 In addition, AR allows consumers to engage in pre-purchase activities, such as trying on clothes or makeup, before committing to a purchase.

 These days, shoppers browsing online expect images, videos, and text to look great on any device they choose.
 But device segmentation can also help you decide if it’s time to create a mobile app, which could draw in more browsers and increase revenue.